If I Can't Love Her: Composition

 "If I Can't Love Her" is a melancholy power ballad.
 Written in the key of C major and performed at a free tempo of 112 beats per minute, the song lasts four minutes and six seconds (4:06) in duration.
 AllMusic's Peter Fawthrop described the track as "dark" and "mournful".
 Lindsey BahrIt, writing for the Toronto Star, described its melody as "soaring".
 The Plain Dealer's Laura DeMarco described the ballad as "sentimental", while D23 called it "heart-wrenching".
 Some critics have deemed "If I Can't Love Her" an anthem; Holly Beretto of Houstonia identified the song as "an anthem to love desired and lost" that "showcases [the actor's] vocal and acting range."
 Similarly, Bruce Miller of the Sioux City Journal dubbed it a "lament about lost love".
+Cassie Tongue of The Guardian called it "a deeply serious cri de cœur that closes the first act".

 An emotional number, the song begins with "soft phrases" expressing "gentleness and heartfelt emotion, before build[ing]" as it grows and progresses.
 Despite being performed in a major key, the ballad compensates by using "vocals, slowness, and mirroring the haunting theme" of the score.
 Varietys Jerome Weeks wrote that the song "combines a lovely descending-line melody with one of Rice’s most touching efforts in the way the Beast haltingly, almost inarticulately grapples with his developing love."
 Thomas S. Hischak, author of The Disney Song Encyclopedia, observed that the track boasts "a resounding, operatic tone that is far heavier" than the film's original songs.

-Jo Litson of Limelight identified the song as a "tenor power ballad", with Mann's original vocals spanning two octaves, from B3 to F5.
+Jo Litson of Limelight identified the song as a "tenor power ballad", with Mann's original vocals spanning two octaves, from B2 to F4.
 Performed in the vocal range of a baritenor, the vocalist performs "a high and sustained note" while singing the ballad's final line “If I can’t love her, let the world be done with me”, a lyric Paul Lockwood of the Northwest Herald described as "heart-wrenching".
 Lyrically, the protagonist wonders who he can love "If [he] can't love her".
 Beginning "And in my twisted face there's not the slightest trace of anything that even hints of kindness", the song's lyrics convey "hope and hopelessness, the pain and beauty of love, and the anguish of loss."
 Entertainment Weekly's Clark Collis wrote that the song is about "How am I going to fall in love with her?".